derekriemer/nvda-notepadPlusPlus/readme.md

 * the column number I.E. how far into the line you are.
 * the selection size, (number of characters horizontally selected, followed by a | symbol, followed by the number of characters vertically selected, which would make a rectangle.

+## Non-default Notepad++ keyboard shortcuts

+This add-on expects that Notepad++ is being used with the default shortcut keys.
+If this is not the case, please change this app module's key commands to reflect your Notepad++ commands as necessary in NVDA's input gestures dialog.